 Say “No” to Say “Yes” – Saying “No” is a crucial part of staying focused and being effective.
 Once you’re clear on your priorities, it is easier to know what will bring you closer, or take you away, from what matters most.
 Keep in mind that saying “No” to distractions (web surfing, low priority errands, requests that aren’t urgent…), allows you to protect your time, attention and energy for priorities.
 It can help to reconnect to your priorities throughout the day as a guide for what to say “Yes” and “No” to.

 At eMindful, our team will be focusing on how we can be our best selves with focused effort and ease.
 We’ll explore the way we can optimize our performance and effectiveness in different situations, including how we schedule our days, prepare and show up for important projects, success in relationships and much more.
-Join us this week in our live Mindful Daily Practice Sessions as we redefine the inner quality of our performance to be as important as the more usual outside markers of success.
+Discover our Mindful Daily practice sessions, where you can learn how to define the inner quality of your performance to be as important as the more usual outside markers of success.

 Also published on Medium.